jpuigcerver/PyLaia/egs/iam-htr/README.md

 to remove all white borders from the images and leaving a fixed size of 20 pixels on the left and the right of the image.

-Finally, because our model requires that all input image have the same height, all images are scaled to a fixed height of 128 pixels, while keeping the aspect ratio.
+Finally, because our model requires that all input images have the same height, all images are scaled to a fixed height of 128 pixels, while keeping the aspect ratio.